Photographing splashes is always great fun, especially with coffee! They are dynamic, eye-catching and not so hard to shoot.

 I live in a small provincial town at the End of the World.
-I don’t have access to any fancy machinery, or all the gear that is supposed to help you in high-speed photography.
-Machines that can pour liquid at exact angles and with precise speed are more a daydream for me than something that I can easily buy at a local store.
+I don’t have access to any fancy machinery or all the gear that can help in high-speed photography.

-That’s why we’re going to work on a budget and create a dynamic image with balancing cups and flying coffee using the simplest gear and props.
-We’ll practically only be using two speedlights and a glue gun.
+That’s why we’re going to work on a budget!
+We will create a dynamic image with balancing cups and flying coffee using the simplest gear and props.
+We’ll be using only two speedlights and a glue gun.

 - a light source suitable for high-speed photography (speedlight or strobes with short flash duration),

 - a transmitter or sync cable for your flashlight,

 - still life items (coffee cups, saucers and maybe a tiny milk jug),

 - supports for balancing cups (skewers or knitting needles),

 - clamps (either professional clamps or handy household items),